 That an aleatoric interpretation of multi-model ensembles can blur the climate information contained within those ensembles is not difficult to appreciate.
 Circulation aspects of climate are related to features such as jet streams.
-Over Europe during wintertime, some models show an increase in jet strength under climate change and others a decrease (see Figure 4 of [1]),
+Over Europe during wintertime, some models show an increase in jet strength under climate change and others a decrease (see fig. 4 of [1]); moreover, the location of the changes varies between models.
+While all models predict a significant jet response somewhere, averaging over the models will lead to a washed-out response.
+Thus, the multi-model mean may not only be unlikely, but even implausible.
+The situation is analogous to the idealized case of a bi-modal probability density function, whose mean may not be a physically realizable state.

-- moreover the location of the changes varies between models.
-Whilst all - 295 models predict a significant jet response somewhere, averaging over the - 296 models will lead to a washed-out response.
-Thus the multi-model mean may - not only be unlikely, but even implausible.
-The situation is analogous to the - idealized case of a bi-modal Probability Density Function, whose mean may - 299 not be a physically realizable state. - 300 A related issue is apparent in Figure 1.
-Because precipitation increases in - 301 some regions and decreases in others, the multi-model mean change - inevitably passes through zero, and will be small compared to internal - variability on either side of that line.
-However, that does not mean that the - 304 change in those regions can be expected to be small compared to internal - variability; it just reflects uncertainty in the sign of the change.
-When there - are equally plausible futures that point in different directions, averaging - those futures buries relevant information and underestimates risk. - 308 The essential point is that epistemic uncertainties are deterministic, which - means that they introduce correlations; unless those correlations are - accounted for, inferences may be flawed.
-For example, Madsen et al. [35] - 311 show that the spread across CMIP5 model projections in temperature and - 312 precipitation changes at the gridpoint scale is significantly exaggerated when - 313 treating the gridpoints independently, as compared to when the models are - ranked by the global mean changes (where the spread comes mainly from - 315 climate sensitivity).
-This illustrates the general point that with an - inhomogeneous distribution of estimators, one should examine the - distribution of responses to a perturbation rather than the overall response of - 318 the distribution to the perturbation.
+A related issue is apparent in figure 1.
+Because precipitation increases in some regions and decreases in others, the multi-model mean change inevitably passes through zero, and will be small compared with internal variability on either side of that line.
+However, that does not mean that the change in those regions can be expected to be small compared with internal variability; it just reflects uncertainty in the sign of the change.
+When there are equally plausible futures that point in different directions, averaging those futures buries relevant information and underestimates risk.

+The essential point is that epistemic uncertainties are deterministic, which means that they introduce correlations; unless those correlations are accounted for, inferences may be flawed.
+For example, Madsen et al. [35] show that the spread across Coupled Model Intercomparison Project Phase 5 (CMIP5) model projections in temperature and precipitation changes at the gridpoint scale is significantly exaggerated when treating the gridpoints independently, as compared with when the models are ranked by the global-mean changes (where the spread comes mainly from climate sensitivity).
+This illustrates the general point that, with an inhomogeneous distribution of estimators, one should examine the distribution of responses to a perturbation rather than the overall response of the distribution to the perturbation.

-4. Re-framing the question
+4. Reframing the question